cameronmilani/cameronmilani.github.io/_pages/about.md

 I received my undergraduate education in economics from UCLA and went on to pursue a master's degree in economics from San Diego State University.

-If you would like to contact me, please send me an email at cameron.milani@cgu.edu.
+If you would like to contact me, please send me an email at cameron.milani`at`cgu`dot`edu.